uit-hdl/chatbot-for-mental-health/library/e-companion/slides/slide_00.md

 responsible for a person developing schizophrenia and no one is to blame.

-Schizophrenia is a treatable mental illness and many people with the condition lead completely normal lives [show: patient_walking_in_pretty_park.png | Point: a good life possible even if you have Schizophrenia]; however, it is often sensationalized in the media, which has led to a range of misconceptions about the nature of the illness.
+Schizophrenia is a treatable mental illness and many people with the condition lead completely normal lives; however, it is often sensationalized in the media, which has led to a range of misconceptions about the nature of the illness.